dmaher42/Ultimav1/README.md

 The easiest way to test and add sprites:

 1. **Access the Tool**: Navigate to `/sprite-loader.html` in your browser while the game is running
+2. **Preview Your Sprite** using any of these methods:
-2. **Load via URL**: Enter your sprite filename in the "Sprite URL" field and click "Load"
+   - **Load via URL**: Enter your sprite filename in the "Sprite URL" field and click "Load"
-3. **Drag & Drop**: Simply drag your PNG/JPG sprite file onto the browser window
+   - **Drag & Drop**: Simply drag your PNG/JPG sprite file onto the browser window
-4. **Choose File**: Click "Choose File..." to browse and select your sprite
+   - **Choose File**: Click "Choose File..." to browse and select your sprite
+3. **Upload to Game Assets**: Click **Upload Sprite** to copy the previewed sheet into `assets/sprites/` (PNG/JPG up to 5 MB).
+The dropdown refreshes automatically with your new sprite.
+4. **Test Animation**: Use arrow keys to verify all four directions animate correctly

-The tool provides real-time preview and will show you exactly how your sprite looks in the game.
+The tool provides real-time preview, uploads sprites directly into the game, and shows you exactly how your character looks in context.

 ### Method 2: File System Installation